ADmcdon/verification-code-email/README.md

 I still need to add a feature to add random generated numbers and a way to insert customer name into the email.

 this exercise was for recreating a design

+I used internal styling and tables to recreate the layout of a recent email I recieved from Nike